Chapter 6: The Roadmap

 Strong: “The relationship between lyric sentiment and chart longevity in Billboard Hot 100 pop songs (2015-2024)”

-The topic must be bounded—limited by population, time, medium, or context.
-You’re not studying all music or all emotion.
+The topic must be bounded, limited by population, time, medium, or context.
+You’re not studying all music or all emotion or all news.
 You’re studying this specific relationship in this specific corpus during this specific period.

 Theory (Why)